Resolution's first major signing?

 NOTE: Following this report on the 11 August 2009 it was announced that Friends Provident has accepted an offer of £1.9 billion from Resolution having initially resisted an approach.
 Given our healthy exposure to the sector we decided to accept the 79.4 pence per Friend Provident share which was offered.
 As such, Friends Provident was removed from the Fat Prophets portfolio on the 5th November 2009.

 Fat Prophets has made every effort to ensure the reliability of the views and recommendations expressed in the reports published on its websites.
 Fat Prophets research is based upon information known to us or which was obtained from sources which we believed to be reliable and accurate at time of publication.
 However, like the markets, we are not perfect.
 This report is prepared for general information only, and as such, the specific needs, investment objectives or financial situation of any particular user have not been taken into consideration.
 Individuals should therefore discuss, with their financial planner or advisor, the merits of each recommendation for their own specific circumstances and realise that not all investments will be appropriate for all subscribers.
 To the extent permitted by law, Fat Prophets and its employees, agents and authorised representatives exclude all liability for any loss or damage (including indirect, special or consequential loss or damage) arising from the use of, or reliance on, any information within the report whether or not caused by any negligent act or omission.
 If the law prohibits the exclusion of such liability, Fat Prophets hereby limits its liability, to the extent permitted by law, to the resupply of the said information or the cost of the said resupply.
-As at the date at the top of this page, Directors and/or associates of the Fat Prophets Group of Companies currently hold positions in: ASX-listed Australian stocks: AAC, AAD, AGO, AJA, AMM, AMP, ANZ, APA, AVG, BCI, BHP, BKN, BOQ, BRL, BRU, BTR, BWP, CBA, CDD, CFE, CGL, CKF, CNQ, CRZ, CWN, DLS, DNX, DUE, ELD, ENV, EVN, FMG, FXJ, GJT, GMG, GNS, GOR, GPT, GXL, HUB, IAU, IFL, ILU, IMF, JHX, MFG, MGR, MML, MMS, MND, MNF, MPL, MTU, NAB, NCM, NMG, OBS, ORE, OSH, POS, PPS, PRG, PRT, QAN,QBE, RIO, RXL, SDG, SFR, SGP, SIV, SLR, SPK, SUN, SYD, TAM, TEN, TLS, TME, TTN, WBC, WFD, WES, WHC, WOW, WPL.
-International stocks 3i Group, Acacia Mining, AMEC Plc, Anglo American, Apple, Archipelago Resources, Arian Silver Corp, Aviva, Avocet Mining, Bank of China, Barratt Developments, BMW, Berkeley Resources, BG Group, Bovis Homes, BP, Braemar Shipping Group, British American Tobacco, BT Group, Cairn Energy, Centamin Egypt, Chalco, China Life Insurance, China Mobile, China Overseas, China Taiping, China Vanke, Coeur Mining, Country Garden, Daejan Holdings, Development Securities, Diligent Board Member Services, Dragon Oil, EMED, Enquest, Esure, FedEx, Fresnillo, Giant Interactive, Ibiden, Glaxosmithkline, Glencore International, Goldbridges Global Resources, Google, Grainger, Gulf Keystone Petroleum, Hitachi, Highland Gold Mining, HSBC, Ironveld, iShares Physical Metals, J Sainsbury, JKX Oil & Gas, John Wood Group, Kazakhmys, Legal & General, Low and Bonar, Majestic Wine, Marstons, Medusa Mining, Metlife, Mitchells & Butlers, Mitsubishi Tokyo Financial, Mitsubishi UFJ, National Grid, Newmont Mining, Nippon Telegraph and Telephone, Nomura Securities, Norcros, Ocean Wilsons, Orix Corporation, Panasonic, Paragon Group of Companies, Petra Diamonds, PetroChina, Petrofac, Petropavlovsk, PICC Property & Casualty, Randgold Resources, Reckitt Benckiser, Rexam, Royal Dutch Shell, Solgold, Sony Corporation, Standard Chartered, Sumitomo Mitsui Financial, Suncor Energy, STV Group, Sylvania Platinum, Tencent, Tertiary Minerals, Tesco, Teva Pharamaceutical, Toyota Motor, Tullow Oil, Unilever, Vedanta Resources, Vodafone, Volkswagen, Zillow.
-These may change without notice and should not be taken as recommendations.
+As at the date at the top of this page, Directors and/or associates of the Fat Prophets Group of Companies currently hold positions in: ASX-listed Australian stocks: AAC, AAD, AGO, AJA, AMM, AMP, ANZ, APA, APG, AVG, BCI, BHP, BKN, BOQ, BRL, BRU, BTR, BWP, CBA, CDD, CFE, CGL, CKF, CNQ, CVO, CWN, DLS, DNX, DUE, ELD, ENV, EVN, FMG, FXJ, GJT, GMG, GNS, GOR, GPT, GXL, HUB, IAU, IFL, ILU, IMF, JHX, MFG, MGR, MML, MMS, MND, MNF, MPL, MTR, MTU, NAB, NCM, NMG, OBS, ORE, OSH, OVH, POS, PPS, PRG, PRT, QAN,QBE, RIO, RXL, RRS, SDG, SFR, SGP, SIV, SLR, SPK, SUN, SYD, TAM, TEN, TLS, TME, TTN, WBC, WFD, WES, WHC, WOW, WPL.
+International stocks 3i Group, Acacia Mining, AMEC Plc, Anglo American, Apple, Archipelago Resources, Arian Silver Corp, Aviva, Avocet Mining, Bank of China, Barratt Developments, BMW, Berkeley Resources, BG Group, Bovis Homes, BP, Braemar Shipping Group, British American Tobacco, BT Group, Cairn Energy, Centamin Egypt, Chalco, China Life Insurance, China Mobile, China Overseas, China Taiping, China Vanke, Coeur Mining, Country Garden, Daejan Holdings, Development Securities, Diligent Board Member Services, Dragon Oil, EMED, Enquest, Esure, FedEx, Fresnillo, Giant Interactive, Ibiden, Glaxosmithkline, Glencore International, Goldbridges Global Resources, Google, Grainger, Gulf Keystone Petroleum, Hitachi, Highland Gold Mining, HSBC, Ironveld, iShares Physical Metals, J Sainsbury, JKX Oil & Gas, John Wood Group, Kazakhmys, Legal & General, Lloyds, Low and Bonar, Market Vectors Oil Services, Market Vectors Vietnam, Marstons, Medusa Mining, Metlife, Mitchells & Butlers, Mitsubishi Tokyo Financial, Mitsubishi UFJ, National Grid, Newmont Mining, Nippon Telegraph and Telephone, Nomura Securities, Norcros, Ocean Wilsons, Orix Corporation, Panasonic, Paragon Group of Companies, Petra Diamonds, PetroChina, Petrofac, Petropavlovsk, PICC Property & Casualty, PPHE Hotel Group, Randgold Resources, Rank Group, Reckitt Benckiser, Rexam, Royal Dutch Shell, Solgold, Sony Corporation, Standard Chartered, Sumitomo Mitsui Financial, Suncor Energy, STV Group, Sylvania Platinum, Tencent, Tertiary Minerals, Tesco, Teva Pharamaceutical, Toyota Motor, Tullow Oil, Unilever, Vedanta Resources, Vodafone, Volkswagen, Zillow.